wizzdom/dotfiles/zsh/README.md

 ```
 sudo apt install zsh zsh-syntax-highlighting autojump zsh-autosuggestions
 ```

-_powerlevel10k prompt is included as a git submodule (it will be downloaded as part of the git clone)_

 Finish the conversion by changing your user in `/etc/passwd` to `/bin/zsh` instead of `/bin/bash` or by typing `chsh $USER` and entering `/bin/zsh`